byishimo1234-glitch/alu-shell/io_redirections_and_filters/README.md

-File that writes a script that displays a confused smiley.
+File that displays the content of the /etc/passwd file.